 Woods Hole Oceanographic Institution – Woods Hole, MA

-In 2018 ReVision installed 517 solar panels on the Fye and McLean research facilities at Woods Hole Oceanographic Institution (WHOI) in Massachusetts – more solar power is planned in 2020 to bolster their cause.
+In 2018 ReVision installed 517 solar panels on the Fye and McLean research facilities at Woods Hole Oceanographic Institution (WHOI) in Massachusetts – more solar power is planned in the future to bolster their cause.
 The two solar arrays are producing over 160,000 kilowatt-hours of electricity each year, offsetting roughly 170,000 lbs of carbon emissions annually.
 Harvesting the sun is a powerful way to align facility needs with their goal of a healthy, blue planet.

 Stephanie Madsen, WHOI’s Sustainability Coordinator, shared: